AASHISHAG/aashishag.github.io/_posts/2019-8-26-gsoc_week-12+week-13.md

 ### Future Work

-1. Since Red Hen transcribes News.
-It would be interesting to train a model with News Data and check for the results.
+1. As Red Hen's transcribes News.
+It would be interesting to train the model with News data and check for the improvements in the result.

-2. Work on the challenges, namely Homonymes, German Morphology, and Plural words.
+2. Also, Dan Povey (Kaldi’s Architect) has suggested using BPE (Byte Pair Encoding) for Acoustic and Language Modelling.
+Thus, essentially relying on graphemes and not on the lexicon to solve the Homonyms, Morphology and Plural challenges.

 This ends my 13 weeks journey at [Red Hen Lab](http://www.redhenlab.org/home) for GSoC-2019.
 I enjoyed working with the team, and I learned a lot solving the challenges.
 I want to specially thanks to my mentor Dr. Jan Gorisch, for providing valuable comments and guiding me over my journey!